-Peer Mentors will be attending the Diana Award training for anti bullying.
+Peer Mentors have attended the Diana Award training for anti-bullying.
 Please follow this link for further information.

 Cyber bullying is the use of the Internet and related technologies to harm other people, in a deliberate, repeated, and hostile manner.